rikublock/POAP-API2/README.md

 - support for alternative IPFS provider (web3.storage)
 - many more overall code improvements

+## Reserve Requirements

+A platform (vault wallet) account needs a minimum balance of 520 XRP to function correctly:
+- 10 XRP base reserve (account activation)
+- 500 XRP owner reserve for tickets (used for batch minting)
+- 10 XRP to cover ongoing transaction fees

 ## Manage Admins

 Use the `yarn run console admin` script to add or remove the admin account flag in the database.